Optimal allocation patterns and optimal seed mass of a perennial plant: Introduction

-In the second part of the paper we investigate a trade-off between size and number of seeds.
-A lot of attention is devoted to this topic in the scientific literature.
-The basic model has been proposed in a seminal work \cite{SmF1974}, where it was assumed that the fitness of the plant is equal to the sum of the fitnesses of the descendants.
-Since that this model has been generalized in many directions (for a review see \cite{Fen2000}).
-In this framework the optimal size is sought depending on the properties of the fitness function.
-This makes possible quite general treatment of size-number trade-offs, but the question remains, how to formalize the dependency of the fitness on size and number of seeds and how to find the properties of the function, that characterizes this dependency.
+Having established an optimal allocation model we will connect it to the theory on trade-offs between size and number of seeds.
+A lot of attention has been devoted to these trade-offs in the scientific literature.
+The basic model has been proposed in a seminal work \cite{SmF1974}, where it was assumed that the fitness of a plant is equal to the sum of the fitnesses of its descendants.
+Afterwards this model has been generalised in a number of directions (for a review see \cite{Fen2000}).
+In this framework, optimal size is sought depending on the properties of the fitness function.
+This makes possible the quite general treatment of size-number trade-offs, but the question remains as to how to formalise the dependency of fitness on size and the number of seeds and how to find the properties of the function that characterises this dependency.

-Our aim is to investigate the trade-offs between number and size of a seed in the context of the optimal allocation models.
-Within this framework the fitness is properly formalized, and we can investigate the the optimal size of a seed depending on the properties of photosynthetic rate function, and other physiological parameters of a plant that are more distinct criteria than the abstract fitness.
+Our aim is to investigate the trade-offs between the number and size of seeds in the context of optimal allocation models.
+Within this framework fitness is properly formalised, and we can investigate the optimal size of a seed depending on the properties of the photosynthetic rate function and other physiological parameters of a plant, which offer more distinct criteria than abstract fitness.
 We provide the analysis for the model developed in Section \ref{HauptModell} of this paper, but the results are valid also for a number of other optimal allocation models.

-We prove that, according to our model of a plant, if the photosynthetic rate function is concave (that is, if rate of photosynthesis per unit mass decays with increase of a size of a plant), then the seeds have to be as small as possible.
-This behavior is usual in particular for the colonizing species (see Section \ref{Besprechung}).
+We prove that, according to our plant model, if the photosynthetic rate function is concave (that is, if the rate of photosynthesis per unit mass decays with an increase in the size of a plant), then the seeds have to be as small as possible.
+Such behaviour is particularly typical in colonising species (see Section \ref{Besprechung}).

-Our model includes also the possibility of choosing of a sprouting time by a seed.
-As a consequence we obtain the results, concerning qualitative behavior of a plant from the dormancy up to senile stage.
+Our model also includes the possibility of choosing the germination time of a seed.
+As a consequence, we obtain results concerning the behaviour of plants from dormancy of seeds up to senile stage.